 As part of our worldview studies, he also chose to read the works of a variety of scientists – everyone from Charles Darwin and Richard Dawkins to Michael Behe, Mitch Stokes, and Andrew Snelling.
 He watched documentaries and interviews of scientists from all sides of the issues – and listened to what they said.

 He did not read their work to accept it as fact, but to analyze it.
-He broke each down to find their presuppositions, methodologies, and conclusions, and then determined for himself which had the strongest and most objective work.
+Instead, he broke each down to find their presuppositions, methodologies, and conclusions, and then determined for himself which had the strongest and most objective work.

 And in the end, I’m thankful for that.
 He won’t always be under my roof, and I want him to be able to think through those situations for himself.